 I see the media trying it, and I see you as playing the part on the other side if you don't know.

-But let's come back.
+We'll just come back.

-Longer segments right ahead.
+Longer segment straight ahead.

-I think because of Alex's incompetent flailing, he's going to, I mean, to use the terminology of that community, he's allowing his audience to be kind of red-pilled down this road of like, yes, Alex, these are problems.
+I think because of Alex's incompetent flailing, he's going to, I mean, to use the terminology of that community, he's allowing his audience to be kind of red pilled down this road of like, yes, Alex, these are problems, but sooner or later, you're going to have to accept the reality that you're not going to get some guy in here who's going to unite people.

-He refuses to accept that a lot of things that Trump was saying was specifically tailored to be heard a certain way by white nationalists and white supremacists, probably because of the influence of people like Stephen Miller, who Alex has constantly said loves InfoWars.
+He refuses to accept that a lot of things that Trump was saying was specifically tailored to be heard a certain way by white nationalists and white supremacists, probably because of the influence of people like Stephen Miller, who Alex has constantly said loves Infowars.

 I don't want to turn the planet into a giant shopping mall.